2017–18 Championnat National 2

-The 2017–18 Championnat National 2 was the 20th season of the fourth tier in the French football league system in its current format.
+The 2017–18 Championnat National 2 was the 20th season of the fourth tier in the French football league system.
 The competition was contested by 64 clubs split geographically across 4 groups of 16 teams each.
 The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.

 Teams

 On July 13, the FFF ratified the constitution of the competition, and published the groups as follows: